Life Insurance

 And sometimes, life insurance can come with tests of its own.

-So, in some cases, underwriters may ask applicants to take brief life insurance health exams.
-This can depend on the state you live in, the underwriting requirements of the policy you’re applying for and on the underwriting team’s ability to make a final decision without an exam.
+Whether or not underwriters ask you to take a brief life insurance health exams can depend on the state you live in, the underwriting requirements of the policy you’re applying for and on the underwriting team’s ability to make a final decision without an exam.

 Some people who apply through Fabric will qualify to skip the health exam.
 Between 2016 and 2020, 10 percent more people said that they prefer to buy life insurance online rather than in person.
 Find out more about how accelerated underwriting and no-exam policies work to see if this option would be a good fit for you.